Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 35. Compstak

-Compstak is a free source of comp data for commercial real estate professionals.
+Compstak is a free source of “comp” data — data on comparable properties in a distinct location — for commercial real estate professionals.
 All of their data is analyst-reviewed and available instantly.

 Thanks to the fact that government organizations like the FDA require certain amounts of information on substances and research to be publicly available, there are many health and healthcare data sources on the web.
 Here are the ones to be aware of.

-The CDC publishes public health data and statistics by topic, including everything from alcohol use to viral hepatitis.
+The CDC publishes public health data and statistics by topic, including everything from alcohol use to COVID-19.

 38. World Health Organization